Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 \subsubsection{Thermal desorption}

 The thermal desorption of a species bound to a substrate can be approximately described by the Polanyi-Wigner equation \citep{Kolasinski2002}.
 The first-order solution pertains to adsorbate molecules that are not strongly associated with each other.
-This occurs in most cases, when they are adsorbed on a surface made of other species.
-Under these conditions, the solution for the rate of desorption $k_{\rm des}$ (s$^{-1}$) is given by:
+This occurs in most cases, when they are adsorbed on a surface made of other species (e.g. water or CO).
+Under these conditions, the solution for the rate of desorption $k_{\rm des}$ is given by:

-where $E_{\rm des}$ is the desorption energy, also known as the binding energy (BE), given in units of temperature, and $\nu_{des}$ is the pre-exponential factor, which depends on the adsorbate and surface \citep{Minissale2022}.
+where $E_{\rm des}$ is the desorption energy, which is approximately the binding energy (BE), given in units of temperature, and $\nu_{des}$ is the pre-exponential factor, which depends on the adsorbate and surface \citep{Minissale2022}.
 We will discuss in some detail both quantities because they have an important impact on the astrochemical models.

 Thermal desorption is rarely important at 10 K except for atomic hydrogen and a few other light physisorbed species where van der Waals and dispersion forces keep the species bound to the surface because the desorption energy is typically large enough to keep the adsorbate bound.
 As the temperature increases, the more volatile adsorbates begin to desorb, and by a temperature of typically 100--120 K, thermal desorption has become an important process for a variety of molecular species.